 Not many years ago, Bilbao was the heartland of Basque independence, a no-go zone where few outsiders dared to venture.

-Today, in the thriving and lively streets of Bilbao, you'd never know this society had been torn apart by its roots just a few short years ago.
+Today, in the thriving and lively streets of Bilbao, you’d never know this society had been torn apart by its roots just a decade ago.

 I love Madrid.
 I was brought up there.
 It’s my favorite city in Spain.
 But…